 Bringing what I had written back to Maine, I realized that this project would inspire more than an individual book of poetry.
 The epic tragedy of the wolf’s near-disappearance from the United States demands communal and societal, not just individual, grieving.
-I founded an organization, Poets Theater of Maine to create a new kind of play to share this work: an interactive collaborative poetic ritual theater production.
+I started Poets Theater of Maine to create a new kind of play to share this work: an interactive collaborative poetic ritual theater production.
 Eventually, “Wolf Song” evolved into a collaborative effort among nearly 30 people: composers, musicians, choreographers, mask-makers, dancers, actors, and singers, all coming together to honor the spirit of the wolf.

-I intended the play to loosen popular stereotypes and awaken the transformative power of the wolf within the ecosystem and ourselves.
-A workshop version of “Wolf Song,” featuring the wolves of our psyches from La Loba to the Wabanaki trickster to the wolf-mother who suckled Romulus and Remus, premiered to an enthusiastic audience at Mayo Street Arts in Portland, Maine under the direction of Assunta Kent with musical score by Christina Alden-Kenne.
-As the cast carried maskmaker Libby Marcus’ large red huge wolf mask out onto the stage, the audience added their voices to the casts’ to sing and howl along during the finale, and the spirit of the wolf moved through the theater.
+A workshop version of “Wolf Song” premiered to an enthusiastic audience at Mayo Street Arts in Portland, Maine in 2012, under the direction of Assunta Kent with musical score by Christina Alden-Kenne.
+As the audience added their voices to the casts’ to sing and howl along during the finale, the spirit of the wolf moved through the theater.
 I was especially gratified that Millenial audience members were so excited and receptive to the play’s unique mix.